 Hidden in Plain Sight

-Sometimes a new perspective on a single word or idea can penetrate our uneven grief emotions and get our attention in an unexpected way.
-It is the light bulb effect, the “aha” moment when we at last understand some deeper truth that gives us unexpected insight into the nature of God.
-When this happens, we are strengthened and inspired to move forward in our grief.
+Sometimes a new perspective on a single word or idea can penetrate our uneven emotions and get our attention in an unexpected way.
+When this happens, we experience the light bulb effect, the “aha” moment when we understand some deeper truth that gives us insight into "hidden in plain sight" nature of God that inspires us to grow and move forward in life.
+This is the message, indeed the affect of the miracle of resurrection that sustains our experience of Easter throughout the year.

-The psalmists paint some particularly vivid word pictures, often framed in praise and thanksgiving to God.
-When we grieve, sometimes it is difficult to feel grateful because it seems as though our entire world lies in ruins around us.
-Most would probably agree there is precious little that seems praiseworthy about death when one we love is no longer with us in this life.
-Yet the fact that we survive and God empowers us to grow into our changed life is sufficient reason to offer our unreserved gratitude to God.
-It is a sacred responsibility of grief to be grateful for the gift of life, even in the face of loss and sorrow.
+Many of the psalms paint some particularly vivid word pictures, often framed in praise and thanksgiving to God.
+Yet as with the disciples, when we grieve often it is difficult to feel grateful because it seems as though our world lies in ruins around us.
+Most would probably agree that there is precious little that seems praiseworthy about the death of one we love.
+It is a sacred responsibility of grief to be grateful for the gift of life, even in the face of death and sorrow.
+As survivors God empowers us to grow into our changed life, sufficient reason to offer our unreserved gratitude to God.

-At the core of our grief, the presence and comfort of God are hidden in plain sight within each gesture of grace that surrounds us.
+At the core of our grief, we experience within each gesture of grace the presence and comfort of God hidden in plain sight.
+God’s love enfolds us in everlasting arms.
 God’s love defends our life.
-God’s love enfolds us in everlasting arms.
 God’s love assures us that God cares for us individually and personally, especially when we grieve.
-Though God’s love is invisible, it is visible everywhere around us if we will but lift up our head and heart to experience each manifestation of God’s comfort and abiding presence.
+Though God’s love is invisible, it is visible all around us if we will but lift up our head and heart to experience eachy sight and sound that reminds us of God’s comfort and abiding presence.

 Though we may suffer for a while, we are never driven from God’s sight.
-Rather, we take heart because we live in the assurance that the comfort and presence of God are with us everywhere, at all times, forever, “Take heart, it is I; do not be afraid” (Mathew 14:27 NRSV).
-Together we give thanks for the steadfast love and faithfulness of God, hidden in plain sight, “No need to panic over alarms or surprises, or predictions that doomsday’s just around the corner, Because God will be right there with you; he’ll keep you safe and sound” (Proverbs 3:25-26 MSG).
+Rather, we take heart because we claim the comfort and presence of God, “Take heart, it is I; do not be afraid” (Mathew 14:27 NRSV), and give thanks for the steadfast love and faithfulness of God, hidden in plain sight, “No need to panic over alarms or surprises, or predictions that doomsday’s just around the corner, Because God will be right there with you; he’ll keep you safe and sound” (Proverbs 3:25-26 MSG).

 Blessed be the Lord, for he has wondrously shown his steadfast love to me when I was beset as a city under siege.
 I had said in my alarm, ‘I am driven far from your sight.’
 But you heard my supplications when I cried out to you for help.